Medical Reviewer

 • Dialectical Behavior Therapy (DBT): DBT combines cognitive-behavioral techniques with mindfulness practices to help individuals regulate emotions, improve interpersonal relationships, and develop distress tolerance skills.
 DBT is particularly beneficial for individuals struggling with emotional dysregulation and impulsivity, common challenges in addiction recovery.

-• Motivational Interviewing (MI): MI is a client-centered therapeutic approach that seeks to enhance motivation and readiness for change.
-Through empathetic listening and collaborative goal-setting, therapists help individuals explore their ambivalence towards change, identify personal values and goals, and strengthen their commitment to recovery.
+• Motivational Interviewing (MI) is a client-centered therapeutic approach to enhance motivation and readiness for change.
+Through empathetic listening and collaborative goal-setting, therapists help individuals explore their ambivalence toward change, identify personal values and goals, and strengthen their commitment to recovery.

 • Contingency Management: Contingency management is a behavioral intervention that utilizes positive reinforcement to encourage abstinence and promote adherence to treatment goals.
 Clients receive rewards or incentives for achieving milestones such as attending therapy sessions, submitting negative drug tests, and demonstrating progress in recovery.

-• Motivational Enhancement Therapy (MET): MET is a brief, goal-oriented therapeutic approach that aims to enhance intrinsic motivation for change.
-Through structured conversations and personalized feedback, therapists help individuals explore the discrepancy between their current behaviors and their goals, fostering a sense of self-efficacy and empowerment.
+• Motivational Enhancement Therapy (MET): MET is a brief, goal-oriented therapeutic approach to enhance intrinsic motivation for change.
+Therapists help individuals explore discrepancies between their current behaviors and goals through structured conversations and personalized feedback, fostering self-efficacy and empowerment.

 • Experiential Therapy: Experiential therapy involves engaging individuals in hands-on activities and experiences to facilitate emotional processing and personal growth.
 Activities such as role-playing, art therapy, and outdoor adventure therapy allow individuals to explore underlying issues, express emotions, and develop new coping skills in a supportive environment.